Have you ever felt crippling anxiety at important interviews? Strike a power pose before you walk in!

 This means the resulting change in hormonal changes (present when we feel powerful) was actually negligible.

 So, results in hormonal changes were actually non-existent or negligible.

 Cuddy and her co-authors responded with a scholarly review of 33 independent studies on expansive and contractive postures (i.e. power posing), which included the findings of Ranehill et, al (2014).

 While those studies observed behavioral changes, they conceded that the effects on hormones needed further tests.

 Her co-author, Dana Carney, has made her stand clear that she does not believe the effects of power posing are real.
 This prompted Slate to publish an article about Cuddy’s research making an overreach when claiming the effectiveness of power-posing.

-How to Make Power Posing Work Better? – Visualization
+How to Make Power Posing Effective? – Visualization

-Visualization is often used in psychological practices — like sports psychology — to bring about an improvement in one’s own performance.
+Visualization is often used in psychological practices — like sports psychology — to help improve an athlete’s performance.